OvRcode/ovrride/wp-content/plugins/special-recent-posts/readme.txt

 If you need to use the Special Recent Posts FREE Edition in another part of your theme which is not widget-handled, **you need shortcodes or PHP code**.
 Please refer to the [online documentation](http://www.specialrecentposts.com/docs/ "The Special Recent Posts Online Documentation") to know how to use them.

 == Changelog ==
+= 2.0.4 =
+* Added compatibility check for the PHPThumbFactory Class.
+* Fixed issue that prevented correct assets loading in some Wordpress themes.
+* Bug Fixing.

+= 2.0.3 =
+* Fixed URF-8 Encoding on &nbsp; characters added by Wordpress.

 = 2.0.2 =
 * Improved CSS compatibility with old browsers.
 * Fixed wrong characters cut and words count for Cyrillic charset.